Humboldt Broncos bus crash: Team

 In May 2018, the Humboldt Broncos took steps to be ready for the start of the next hockey season by looking to replace positions that had been lost through the accident, as well as an invitation-only camp in Saskatoon.
 On July 3, 2018, the team introduced Nathan Oystrick as their new head coach.

 The club played their first home game of the 2018–19 season on September 12 against Nipawin, which was televised nationally by TSN, and simulcast by CTV's Saskatchewan stations, as well as NHL Network in the United States.
 Most of the surviving players were in attendance and following the game, the numbers of all players on the bus were formally retired by the team.
 For players who are still active or planned to return to the Broncos (Brayden Camrud, Derek Patter and Tyler Smith), they will retain their number while active, and they will be retired after the conclusion of their careers with the team.
 Despite scoring the first goal of the game, the Broncos lost the season opener by the score of 2–1.

-In March 2019, Logan Schatz's hometown of Allan, Saskatchewan, renamed its local arena to the Logan Schatz Memorial Arena.

-In October 2019, the Adams Park Ice Centre in Lethbridge, Alberta was renamed to Logan Boulet Arena.